“No large-cap, mid-cap, or small-cap funds managed to remain in the top quartile at the end of the five-year measurement period.”

 This is one of the findings from S&P / Dow Jones related to “the ability of top-performing funds to maintain their status” and persist as top-performing funds.

 Until founding Fiduciary Wealth Partners in 2012, I spent my career managing and advising portfolios of actively managed funds.
 I believed in them.
 I was quite good at it.
-I received an award one year being the top advisor of actively equity strategies for the large Wall Street firm I worked for at the time.
+I received an award one year for being the top advisor of actively equity strategies for the large Wall Street firm I worked for at the time.

 Say It Ain’t So